 As per the guidelines outlined by the government of Canada, you may be able to enter Canada if you are:

-- A permanent resident (PR) whose application was approved before March 18, 2020.
+- A permanent resident (PR) whose application was issued before March 18, 2020.

-- A PR’s spouse, common-law partner and/or child and were included in the PR application that was approved before March 18, 2020.
+- A PR’s spouse, common-law partner and/or child and were included in the PR application that was issued before March 18, 2020.

 - An immediate family member (spouse, common-law partner, dependent child, grandchild, parent, step-parent, guardian, or tutor) of a PR or Canadian citizen who is living in Canada.